 iPhone 12 review: verdict

-The iPhone 12 is the iPhone most people should get right now – it gives you a stunning new design, a fantastic new screen compared to the iPhone 11, excellent cameras with a few new tricks, plus 5G and the world's fastest phone processor for future-proofing.
+The iPhone 12 is still an iPhone many people could buy and really enjoy right now – it gives you a stunning design, a fantastic new screen compared to the earlier iPhone 11, excellent cameras with a few new tricks, plus 5G and a decent processor.

-However, with the 20% or so discounts we're seeing, it comes back to the upper-mid-range level that it's more comfortable at, and our few objections definitely soften.
+With the discounts we're seeing, the iPhone 12 sits in the upper-mid-range level that it's more comfortable at, and our few objections definitely soften.
 As a phone, I love it – it's so slick, it's beautiful, and everything works so damn well.